Cold & Flu

 The flu spreads rapidly from person to person by airborne droplets carried in a cough or a sneeze.
 You can also get the flu when touching your own eyes, nose or mouth after touching flu contaminated surfaces, including an infected person's hands.

 The vaccine components often change from year to year, based on worldwide tracking for changes in the virus and predictions about which strains will circulate each season.
-This year’s vaccine is different from last year’s.
-This year we are administering an inactivated vaccine (killed virus) that provides protection against the following three influenza viruses:
+The flu vaccine administered at our clinics in 2017 was an inactivated vaccine (killed virus) that provides protection against the following three influenza viruses:

 - A/Michigan (H1N1)